alphagov/government-service-design-manual/service-manual/making-software/accessibility-testing.md

 We have a duty to [make adjustments for disabled persons](http://www.legislation.gov.uk/ukpga/2010/15/part/2/chapter/2/crossheading/adjustments-for-disabled-persons) so that we do not exclude them from the services we provide and must make every reasonable attempt to ensure access.

-The RNIB has a [useful guide to the UK law](http://www.rnib.org.uk/professionals/webaccessibility/lawsandstandards/Pages/uk_law.aspx) and how it affects the accessibility of your site or service.
+The Royal National Institute of Blind People (RNIB) has a [useful guide to the UK law](http://rnib.org.uk/services-we-offer-advice-professionals/equality-act-compliance) and how it affects the accessibility of your site or service.

 ## Carrying out accessibility testing